-People have come to expect a lot from ecommerce businesses today.
-We’re used to two-day shipping at a minimum, thanks to Amazon.
-Even mom and pop shops need to improve their approach to ecommerce logistics and fulfillment to keep up.
+People expect a lot from ecommerce businesses today.
+We’re used to two-day shipping—at a minimum—thanks to Amazon.
+Even mom and pop shops need to improve their ecommerce logistics and fulfillment approaches to keep up.

-A warehouse management system (WMS) helps any size ecommerce business scale its fulfillment operations and helps them take on more orders, faster—all without compromising on delivery speed or order accuracy.
+A warehouse management system (WMS) helps any size ecommerce business scale its fulfillment operations and take on more orders, faster—all without compromising on delivery speed or order accuracy.

 This guide shares the benefits of using a WMS, guidance on choosing the right one, and four potential options to choose from.

 Table of Contents

 - Components of a good warehouse management system

 - How to choose a warehouse management system